entiendoNull/expo-modules-london-2025-workshop/module-5.md

 2. Connect Bluetooth headphones and watch the view update automatically
 3. Disconnect Bluetooth and plug in wired headphones to see the view change again
 4. Disconnect all devices to see the view update to the speaker route once again

+> [!NOTE]
+>
+> 👀 **Try it**
+>
+> 1. Try building the app with `npx expo run:android --device` or `npx expo run:ios --device`
+>
+> 2. Changing the audio route should look like the video below:
+>
+> <video width=200 src="https://github.com/user-attachments/assets/8825e75c-8e6d-4f07-9354-177137a1e053"></video> <video width=200 src="https://github.com/user-attachments/assets/23306f73-8ee6-493f-a6b0-56153891e084"></video>

+## Further reading

+The examples used in this module are simplified versions of the `<Picker />` component from [`@expo/ui/swift-ui`](https://github.com/expo/expo/blob/sdk-54/packages/expo-ui/ios/PickerView.swift) and [`@expo/ui/jetpack-compose`](https://github.com/expo/expo/blob/sdk-54/packages/expo-ui/android/src/main/java/expo/modules/ui/PickerView.kt) in SDK 54.
+We strongly recommend checking out their source code to learn more.

+From SDK 55, wrapping bridged SwiftUI and Jetpack Compose views with a `<Host />` component will be **required**.
+This is because the `style` prop cannot be applied directly to bridged views.
+Additionally, in our SwiftUI view, we'd drop conformance with the `ExpoSwiftUI.WithHostingView` protocol, and in our Jetpack Compose view, we'd set `withHostingView = false` in the component's constructor.